urbit/docs.urbit.org/content/courses/app-school/6-pokes.md

 >=
 ```

-Let's try decrementing `%pokeme` so it's an odd number, and then try a `%dec`
+Let's try decrementing `%pokeme` so val is 1, and then try a `%dec`
 via `%pokeit`:

 ```